keshavkr/STANDALONE_SAPCONNECTORCode/README.md

 # STANDALONE_SAPCONNECTORCode
-#It is standalonecode to test functionalities
+#It is standalonecode to test functionalities of sapum/ume/hr